 Question 15.
 Race, Ethnic or Tribal Group.
 If you are applying for asylum based on race, ethnicity, or tribal affiliation, enter the name of your group here.
 Make sure that the identifying name matches any evidence that you are attaching to prove your claim.
 If you need further space to explain, use Supplement B.

 Question 16.
 Religion.
-Again, if you are applying for asylum based on religion, make sure your answer here matches any evidence that you provide with your application.
+If you are applying for asylum based on religion, make sure your answer here matches any evidence that you provide with your application and that you name the specific branch, sect, or denomination.
+For example, instead of "Jewish," an applicant persecuted on the basis of religion might say, "Orthodox Jewish."

 Part A. II, “Information About Your Spouse and Children”

 Your Children.
 If you have children, answer questions 1-21 completely, even if your children are now adults.
+(But do not include the names of any who are deceased.)
 If you have more than four children, you will need to attach “Supplement A, Form I-589” to provide information about all of your children.
+As with your spouse, you will need to decide whether to formally "include' them in your asylum application.
+You can say "No" and file an I-730 for them after you receive approval.

 Part A. III, “Information About Your Background”